katjad/javascript101-handbook/getting_started.md

 [Udacity](https://www.udacity.com/)

 ```
 If you are serious about leveling up your programming skills try the [Introduction to Programming Course](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-9) with MIT on Edx.
-It's in Python and is an intensive 3 months, however the skills will prepare you for anything.
+It's in Python and is an intensive 3 months, however the skills gained will prepare you for anything.
 ```